Skip to Main Content

 Debt Collection

-Many people are under the misconception that medical debt is different from other kinds of debt.
+Many people believe that medical debt is different from other kinds of debt.
 While there are a couple of protections for consumers who owe medical debt, in most cases it is no different.

 Medical debt can be sent to a collections agency like any other debt.
 However, if it is owed to a non-profit hospital, they may be required to provide financial assistance to you before it is sent to collections.

-A new Texas law requires health care providers to send an itemized bill before the account can be sent to collections.
+Healthcare providers must send an itemized bill before the account can be sent to collections.
 The itemized bill must contain "plain language descriptions" of the services provided.
-As of September 5, 2023, the Texas Health & Human Services Commission was developing rules to implement this new law.

 Texas Law